wp-plugins/xspf-playlists-generator/readme.txt

 This plugin allows you to parse any tracklist found on internet and generate a dynamic [XSPF](http://en.wikipedia.org/wiki/XSPF/) file out of it.

-The idea behind this plugin is that you can parse tracklists from radio stations websites (for example, but it could also be static playlists) and listen to them directly on your website (with a Hatchet.is playlist embed) or within [Tomahawk](http://www.tomahawk-player.org/) (with the XSPF link).
+The idea behind this plugin is that you can parse tracklists from radio stations websites (for example, but it could also be static playlists) to create dynamic play(able)list you can listen directly on your website (with a Hatchet.is playlist widget) or within Tomahawk (with the XSPF file URL).
 So you are able to listen to the tracks provided by those stations, without the ads and the chat !

 This plugin has been developped for the website [XSPF Radios HQ](http://radios.pencil2d.org/).